Analytic solutions for stochastic hybrid models of gene regulatory networks: Introduction

-Hybrid or fluid approaches have also been investigated in the context of stochastic Petri nets as a kind of mean field approximation and gave rise to fluid stochastic Petri nets~\cite{TriKul93,HorKulNic98}.
-L\"uck and the present authors have shown in~\cite{KurLucMug18} how this formalism can be successfully adapted to study gene regulatory networks.
+Hybrid or fluid approaches have also been investigated in the context of stochastic Petri nets as a kind of mean field approximation, thus giving rise to fluid stochastic Petri nets~\cite{TriKul93,HorKulNic98}. {The underlying stochastic process of this formalism is a piecewise deterministic Markov processes (PDMP), as introduced by Davis in~\cite{Davis1984}.
+However, it seems that this connection was rarely investigated in the literature.} Lück and the present authors have shown in~\cite{KurLucMug18} how this formalism can be successfully adapted to study gene regulatory networks.
 More precisely, a stochastic hybrid approach for gene regulatory networks has been proposed therein, in which the state of the genes is represented by a discrete-stochastic variable, while the evolution of the protein numbers is modeled by an ordinary differential equation.
-The main aim of~\cite{KurLucMug18} was to show that fluid stochastic Petri nets allow for more efficient numerical simulations than common, purely discrete master equations, while providing solutions that are as accurate as those provided in reference studies, like~\cite{GriSchNew12}.
-The scope of the present paper is more analytic: in particular, we discuss in details properties of the evolution equation -- in fact, a coupled system of hyperbolic PDEs -- that is at the core of the theory of fluid stochastic Petri nets.
+The main aim of~\cite{KurLucMug18} was to show that {this class of PDMPs allows} for more efficient numerical simulations than common, purely discrete master equations, while providing solutions that are as accurate as those provided in reference studies, like~\cite{GriSchNew12}.
+The scope of the present paper is more analytic: in particular, we discuss in details properties of the evolution equation -- in fact, a coupled system of hyperbolic PDEs -- that {describes the protein production of an autocatalytic gene.
+Different models for this common gene regulatory motif have been proposed with some focusing on protein production that happens in bursts \cite{bokes2018high,chen2020limit}, leading to systems with discontinuous trajectories.
+Other models describe switching between low and high production by Hill functions \cite{lin2016gene,lin2016bursting} or rely on a Poisson representation \cite{herbach2019stochastic,lin2019exact}. }